 EITI Report: The EITI Report includes production volumes and values by commodity for the fiscal year covered by the report (2016), as well as references to data sources.
 The volumes and values are sourced from different government agencies.
 The report explains that values are not included in official statistics and specifies where the values for each commodity were sourced from.
 The report notes that the reliability of production data was not verified.

 Systematic disclosures: The D-EITI online portal features an interactive map, which shows production levels by commodity and by state.
-The underlying data on production volumes and values is already publicly available, although scattered in a number of sources, for example, in annual publications by the Federal Ministry for Economic Affairs and Energy (BMWi), the Institute for Geosciences and Natural Resources (BRGR), the Federal Statistics Office (Destatis) and the Lower Saxony State Office for Mining, Energy and Geology (LBEG), as well as a coal statistics association (Statistik der Kohlenwirtschaft E.V.)
-The D-EITI online portal includes links to the original data sources, but at the time of Validation, they referred to data from 2015.Stakeholder views
+The underlying data on production volumes and values is already publicly available, although scattered in a number of sources, for example, in annual publications by the Federal Ministry for Economic Affairs and Energy (BMWi), the Institute for Geosciences and Natural Resources (BGR), the Federal Statistics Office (Destatis) and the Lower Saxony State Office for Mining, Energy and Geology (LBEG), as well as a coal statistics association (Statistik der Kohlenwirtschaft E.V.)
+The D-EITI online portal includes links to the original data sources, but at the time of Validation, they referred to data from 2015.
+Updated to 2016 sources in the updated version of the portal (German language only)

+Stakeholder views

 Stakeholders did not express concerns about the reliability or comprehensiveness of the production data.